-(Comment: Neither is the analysis of the U.S. health care system is subject of this entry nor am I an expert of this field, but to better understand my starting point, it is worth to have a small general comparison between the amount and the effectiveness of the U.S. and European spendings.
+Neither is the analysis of the U.S. health care system is subject of this entry nor am I an expert of this field, but to better understand my starting point, it is worth to have a small general comparison between the amount and the effectiveness of the U.S. and European spending.
 Without quoting precise numbers I simply refer to the general opinion which agrees upon that the huge amount spent for the U.S. healthcare system is not in line with its effectiveness – without achieving the general [compulsory] health coverage.
-In light of the U.S. model we may appreciate the accomplishments of the European model.)
+In light of the U.S. model we may appreciate the accomplishments of the European model.

 It is useless to lay great stress on the negative impacts of the financial crisis on the health conditions of the population.
 If people have no jobs they can spend even less for preserving their physical condition (since healthy diet ex. is often considered as some kind of luxus), not to mention the serious mental diseases such as depression which may occur in these situations.
 All those physical and mental illnesses affect negatively the other family members, and the downward spiral goes on.
 Thus, all these tendencies will badly damage Europe’s capacity to fight effectively the crisis.

-The most commonly mentioned factor of the successfull crisis management is nowadays economic growth.
+The most commonly mentioned factor of the successful crisis management is nowadays economic growth.
 It might be true.
 But no economic growth is imaginable without a healthy population.
 Only healthy workers can boost economy and a stable healthcare system is as much important for the society as infrastructure for investments.
 Therefore, in my opinion, providing Europe with a viable healthcare system is a condition sine qua non for economic growth.

 Why health budget cuts do affect badly the society?

-Others believe in the positive results of budget cuts and low state dept deficit and they consider the use of these methods as a painfull but necessary way forward in order to overcome the crisis an attain economic growth.
+Others believe in the positive results of budget cuts and low state dept deficit and they consider the use of these methods as a painful but necessary way forward in order to overcome the crisis an attain economic growth.
 Consequently, this approximation can badly affect the overall, and more precisely, the healthcare budget spending.

 Now, I will tell you, why are we going with this approach to the wrong direction.